abednashif/tumor-sense/README.md

 We collected a dataset of brain MRI images from openly available MRI datasets on Kaggle, HuggingFace, we used ~10k images, 82% of the dataset is used for training, whereas 18% of the dataset is used for testing. <br>
-Images are all scaled to 224 x 224, to improve the model's generalizability, data augmentation stratagies can be used to increase the diversity of the training sample when the dataset volume is small.
+Images are all scaled to 224 x 224, to improve the model's generalizability, data augmentation strategies can be used to increase the diversity of the training sample when the dataset volume is small.

 - Data collection
 <table style="margin-left: 2rem">